Apple's newest iPhone, featuring a dual-lens camera, better durability, new colors, and more.

 The camera system sets the iPhone 11 apart from the XR, with Apple introducing a new dual-lens camera that's an improvement over the prior single-lens camera.
 The camera setup features a standard wide-angle camera and a new ultra wide-angle camera with a 120 degree field of view.
 Unlike the iPhone 11 Pro and Pro Max, there is no telephoto camera lens.

-According to Apple, the ultra wide-angle camera captures four times more scene, making it ideal for landscape photos, architecture images, tight shots, and more.
+Apple says the ultra wide-angle camera captures four times more scene, making it ideal for landscape photos, architecture images, tight shots, and more.
 Both of the cameras work together to enable Portrait mode for people, pets, objects, and more, an upgrade over the iPhone XR that only supported person shots in Portrait mode.

 The camera interface on the iPhone 11 has been overhauled with a more immersive experience that lets you see and capture the area outside of the frame using the ultra wide-angle camera if desired.
 2x optical zoom out is supported, as is digital zoom up to 5x.